Advancing ASL-English Healthcare Interpreters

-This first year is focused on program development:
+Our first year, 2017, focused on program development:

 - Developing introductory webinars and online courses on topics in mental health interpreting, interpreting in settings impacted by chemical dependency, addiction and recovery, and domestic and sexual violence.
 The webinars and online courses will serve as a gateway to further training in these specialized areas.

-- Supporting interpreters working towards the Qualified Mental Health Interpreter (QMHI) credential by:
+- Supporting interpreters working towards the Qualified Mental Health Interpreter (QMHI) credential.